 In 2023, OSHA introduced a three-year national emphasis program (NEP) to direct resources towards warehouses, distribution centers, processing facilities, and high-risk retail establishments.

-Now, the Administration has released some statistics about the program’s first inspections.
+Now, the Administration has released some statistics about the program’s inspections.
 To date, OSHA has led over 600 inspections under the program and proposed $2.4 million in penalties — and powered industrial trucks (including forklifts) are responsible for a significant percentage of violations.Â

 OSHA Forklift Violations Have Major Consequences for Operations of All Sizes

 On one hand, it’s unsurprising that OSHA forklift violations have received special attention; incidents involving powered industrial trucks are regularly in the mix for the most frequently cited OSHA standards.
+OSHA's forklift regulations include over 150 individual rules, as listed in standard number 1910.178 - Powered Industrial Trucks.

-But most forklift violations are also entirely preventable.
+But most forklift violations are entirely preventable.
 They’re also potentially disastrous: OSHA estimates that between 35,000 and 662,000 forklift-related injuries occur annually, causing an average of 87 worker fatalities per year.Â

 Employers can prevent most accidents with common-sense precautions:

-- Ensure that forklift operators understand how to properly doff and don personal protective equipment (PPE), including hard hats, reflective vests, safety-toed footwear, and safety gloves.Â
+Ensure that forklift operators understand how to properly doff and don personal protective equipment (PPE), including hard hats, reflective vests, safety-toed footwear, and safety gloves.

-While operators are largely responsible for forklift safety, they’re not the only workers at risk.
-Forklift battery rooms are a subject of concern for OSHA inspectors — and to prevent a costly violation, it’s wise to review your battery room for potential hazards.
+While operators are largely responsible for forklift safety, they're not the only workers at risk.
+Forklift battery rooms are a subject of concern for OSHA inspectors and to prevent a costly violation, it's wise to review your battery room for potential hazards.

 Related: Preparing Your Warehouse for a Surprise OSHA Inspection